Download a printable version of this myth and fact sheet [PDF, 1.2 MB]

 - contexts, topics or performance opportunities.

-- Students do not need to complete the same assessment task and they do not need to be assessed at the same time.
-Some students may require a separate task or context to ensure authentic work is submitted.
+- Students don't need to complete the same assessment task or be assessed at the same time.
+Some students may need a separate task or context to make sure authentic work is submitted.

 - Tasks can be broken into group and individual components to identify individual evidence.

-- School policy will determine whether a proven breach of authenticity for internally assessed standards is an acceptable reason for a further assessment opportunity.
+- School policy will determine if a proven authenticity breach for internally assessment standards is an acceptable reason for a further assessment opportunity.

-- Assessors can monitor the authenticity of student work as it is developed and during the marking process through:
+- Assessors can monitor the authenticity of student work as it's developed and during marking through:

 - regular check points